hazarute/NeatData/ReadMe.md

 **New in latest version:**
 - All CLI and GUI cleaning options (e.g. --dropna, --fillna, --textcol) are now added as pipeline steps and managed centrally by PipelineManager.
 No hybrid/manual calls.
-- Simple GUI added: Easily select files, configure cleaning options, and start cleaning with a click.
+- Modern GUI with CustomTkinter: Dark theme, modern controls (switches, segmented buttons), rounded corners, spacious layout for better UX.
 - Skipped/bad lines during CSV reading are logged to bad_lines.csv for transparency.
 - PipelineManager orchestrates all cleaning steps; config, CLI, and GUI options are merged for full control.
 - Codebase refactored for maintainability (duplicate functions removed).